-The VEO® Lateral Access & Interbody Fusion System is indicated for spinal fusion procedures in skeletally mature patients with degenerative disc disease (DDD) at one or two contiguous levels from L2-S1.
+The ChoiceSpine HarrierTM Interbody Fusion System is indicated for spinal fusion procedures in skeletally mature patients with degenerative disc disease (DDD) at one or two contiguous levels from L2-S1.
 DDD is defined as discogenic back pain with degeneration of the disc confirmed by patient history and radiographic studies.
 These DDD patients may also have up to Grade 1 spondylolisthesis or retrolisthesis at the involved level(s).
-These patients should have had six months of non-operative treatment.
-The VEO Lateral Access & Interbody Fusion System is designed to be used with autogenous and/or allogenic bone graft composed of cancellous and/or corticocancellous bone graft, and supplemental spinal fixation that is cleared for use in the lumbar spine.
+These patients should have had six months of nonoperative treatment.
+The ChoiceSpine Interbody Fusion System is designed to be used with autogenous and/or allogeneic bone graft comprised of cancellous, and/or corticocancellous bone graft to facilitate fusion and a supplemental spinal fixation system that is cleared for use in the lumbar spine.